ziyyy101/FizzBuzz/README.md

 }
 ```

-- [ ] Open `lab1.FizzBuzz.java` in the `src` directory and click the run button in the top left corner.
+- [ ] Open `FizzBuzz.java` in the `src` directory and click the run button in the top left corner.

 If you don't see this button, you may need to mark `src` as the `Sources Root` for the project.
 You can do this
 by right-clicking the `src` directory in the `Project` tab and near the bottom of the context menu
 you will see `Mark Directory as`.
 Hover that and then select `Sources Root`.
 Then run the file.
 The program may take a second to compile and run, but then you should see that it prints out the first 100 outputs of
 this Fizz Buzz problem.

-Note: you may also need to set your project SDK before you can run your code.
+>Note: you may also need to set your project SDK before you can run your code.
 There will
-be a warning message in IntelliJ if this is the case, and you can click the message to set up the SDK.
+>be a warning message in IntelliJ if this is the case, and you can click the message to set up the SDK.

 You may never have seen Java before, but we bet you can puzzle out how it works.